JohnCook17/printf/README.md

 **int _printf(const char *format, ...);**

-format is a character string.
+*format is a character string.
 The format string is composed of zero or more directives.

 ---

 ## Description
 The _printf() function is built based on our _putchar().
 This _printf() write output to stdout, the standard output stream.
-The function returns  the number of characters printed (excluding the null byte used to end output to strings) or return -1 if the function fail.
+The function returns  the number of characters printed (excluding the null byte used to end output to strings) or return -1 if the function fails.

 _printf() function creates output based on the following format specifier: